-The following is a technical lemma whose proof is included for sake of completeness. \begin{lemma} $F$ is topological mixing on fibers (see Section \ref{S:Setting} for definition) implies that $F$ is random topological transitive. \end{lemma} \begin{proof} Let $U$ and $V$ be random open sets with $U(\o),V(\o)\neq \emptyset$ for $\mb P$-a.e. $\o\in\O$.
+The following is a technical lemma whose proof is included for the sake of completeness. \begin{lem} $F$ is topological mixing on fibers (see Section \ref{S:Setting} for definition) implies that $F$ is random topological transitive. \end{lem} \begin{proof} Let $U$ and $V$ be random open sets with $U(\o),V(\o)\neq \emptyset$ for $\mb P$-a.e. $\o\in\O$.
 Let $\{x_i\}_{ i\in\mb N}$ be a countable dense set of $\mb E$.
 For $i,j\in\mb N$, define